tenlevels/PakUI/README.md

 - Simple options menu
 - Customizable hotkey shortcuts (L2, R2, F1, F2, or Menu button) for instant access from MinUI
 - Option to disable shortcuts when not needed

 ---

+## PortMaster

+A powerful tool that brings hundreds of ports and games to your TrimUI device.

+**Features:**
+- Access to hundreds of ports and games, with two main categories:
+  - **Ready To Run Ports:** Many free games you can download and play immediately
+  - **All Ports:** Ports that may require additional game files from the original game
+- Easy interface to browse, download, and manage ports
+- Automatic dependency management
+- Regular updates with new ports

+**Getting Started:**
+1. Launch Pak Manager
+2. Go to the Gaming section
+3. Select "PortMaster" to install
+4. Open PortMaster from your Tools menu
+5. Browse, download, and enjoy!

+**Troubleshooting Tips:**
+- If Ports or PortMaster has trouble working, go to Options → Runtime Manager → Download All
+- The first time you launch a game with PortMaster, it may take a little longer to start.
+Please be patient
+- Ports not found in the "Ready To Run Ports" section will require additional files from the original game
+- Do NOT rename your PORTS rom folder.
+It must stay PORTS for now

+**Alternative Solutions If Not Working:**
+- Try a fresh flash of the TrimUI Brick FW (available at: https://github.com/trimui/firmware_brick/releases/tag/v1.0.6-20241215) followed by a complete fresh install of PakUI
+- Some users report success by replacing the included Portmaster folder in Apps with the TrimUI release found at: https://github.com/PortsMaster/PortMaster-GUI/releases

+**Thank You:** to Kloptops and the entire PortMaster team for creating such an amazing tool!

+---